MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-application-control/understand-windows-defender-application-control-policy-design-decisions.md

 ## Record your findings

 The next step in the process is to record and analyze your answers to the preceding questions.
 If WDAC is the right solution for your goals, you can set your application control policy objectives and plan your WDAC rules.
-This process culminates in [creating your planning document](create-your-windows-defender-application-control-planning-document.md).